So, how did it go? Your Thanksgiving dinner, that is.

-- Emily also made her favorite, Meringue Cookies – yes, pure sugary sin.
-But heavenly.
+- Meringue Cookies – yes, pure sugary sin.

-- Emily and I baked these newly discovered Parker House Rolls from The Pioneer Woman These soft and fluffy rolls tasted so much better than they look in the picture.
+- Parker House Rolls from The Pioneer Woman These soft and fluffy rolls tasted so much better than they look in the picture.

 - These aren’t your Grandma’s string beans.
-Crunchy greenies sauteed in Chardonnay with lots of garlic.
+Crunchy greenies sautéd in Chardonnay with lots of garlic.
 Sweeeet!